Vandivier/My-Florida-State-Senator/Readme.md

 - WordPress plug-in using PHP + jQuery AJAX in order to call a MySQL DB.
 - User submits information which is used to query DB and find their State Senator.
 - Right now it's used for Florida, but can be generalized to other states and races later on.

-*Please visit afterecon.com/portfolio to see a working demo.*
-*This plug-in currently only works for Florida zip codes.
-An example FL zip is 33141.*

 Setup
 --------------